kaist-cp/cs431/README.md

 - Make sure you can log in the [lab submission website](https://gg.kaist.ac.kr).

-    + Reset your password here: https://gg.kaist.ac.kr/accounts/password_reset/
+    + Log in with your `kaist-cp-class` account.
-      The email address is your `@kaist.ac.kr` address.

-    + The id is your student id (e.g., 20071163).
+    + Your id is your `@kaist.ac.kr` email address.

-    + Log in with your student id and the new password.
+    + Reset your password here: https://auth.fearless.systems/if/flow/default-recovery-flow/

-      If you cannot, please contact the head TA in the chat.
+    + If you cannot log in, please contact the instructor.

 ### Rules